A Basic Pandas Dataframe Tutorial for Beginners

 How to Add Column to Dataframe Pandas

 We can also create a new variable within a Pandas dataframe, by naming it and assigning it a value.
-For instance, in the dataset we working here we have two variables “piq” (mathematical IQ) and “viq” (verbal IQ).
-We may want to calculate a mean IQ score by adding “piq” and “viq” together and then divide it by 2.
+For instance, in the dataset we are working on here, we have two variables: “piq” (mathematical IQ) and “viq” (verbal IQ).
+We may want to calculate a mean IQ score by adding “piq” and “viq” together and then dividing it by 2.

 Pandas Add Column Example:

-We can calculate this and add it to a new column in the dataframe quite easy:
+We can calculate this and add it to a new column in the dataframe relatively easy:

 df['iq'] = (df['piq'] + df['viq'])/2Code language: JavaScript (javascript)